Inc44/dotfiles/COMMAND.md

 - `api users/Inc44/repos --jq '.[].name'`: Make an authenticated GitHub API request and filter the JSON output using `jq` to extract repository names
 - `auth login`: Authenticate with GitHub

+`gh2md`: Export issues and pull requests from a GitHub repository to a readable Markdown file

+Options:

+- `owner/repo`: GitHub repo to export
+- `path`: Path to write exported issues
+- `--multiple-files`: Create one file per issue
+- `--no-prs`: Don't include pull requests in the export

 `git`: Version control system

 Options: